bmolaie/quiz-4-7-corrections/README.md

     letterGrade = "F";
 }
 ```
 This is the correct answer as the answer I chose could accomplish the same task, but it was much more extensive than this answer.
-This code can achieve the same thing, but in a more efficient manner.
-If one if-statement is not met, the function will move onto the next else-if.
+This code can achieve the same thing but in a more simple and efficient manner, which is what the question was asking for.

 12. The correct answer to this question was a while loop check its condition before running the loop body, whereas a do...while loop checks its condition after running the loop body.
 I can understand that the answer I chose was incorrect as it was stating the opposite of the correct answer.
 ## quiz 6